Doctors, oil workers to join disobedience movement against Sudan military takeover | Law-Order

 "My greatest fear is that he will fall back even further on the only legitimacy he can depend on – violence.
 It is a very serious risk," Berridge said.
 Burhan has close ties to states that worked to roll back Islamist influence and contain the impact of the 2011 Arab Spring uprisings, including the United Arab Emirates, Saudi Arabia and Egypt.

-While Western countries have denounced the military takeover in Sudan, those Arab countries have mainly called for all parties to show restraint.
+While Western countries have denounced the takeover in Sudan -- which has a history of military coups -- those Arab countries have mainly called for all parties to show restraint.
 Burhan has also been at the forefront of Sudan's steps to normalise relations with Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)